IPP 2 – Use and Disclosure

 - Is there a cost to the community of not undertaking the research or statistical work?

-- Are participants at risk of any harm (e.g., physical, emotional, social, economic or legal harm)?
+- Are participants at risk of any harm (for example, physical, emotional, social, economic or legal harm)?
 If so, what is the seriousness and likelihood of this harm?

-The National Health Medical Research Committee has published Guidelines approved under s 95A of the Commonwealth Privacy Act 1988 .
-Although not directly applicable to the PDP Act, the Guidelines provide additional questions and considerations which may help an organisation determine whether their research is in the public interest.
+The National Health Medical Research Committee has published Guidelines approved under s 95A of the Commonwealth Privacy Act 1988.
+Although not directly applicable to the PDP Act, these Guidelines provide additional questions and considerations which may help an organisation determine whether their research is in the public interest.

 A research ethics committee may also help an organisation assess whether the research involving personal information is in the public interest.
-Some organisations, such as universities, may be required due to their funding or other arrangements to consider the National Statement on Ethical Conduct in Human Research.21
+Some organisations, such as universities, may be required due to their funding or other arrangements to consider the National Statement on Ethical Conduct in Human Research.24 Some Departments also have research committees, for example, the Department of Justice and Community Safety requires ethics approval from this research committee where a researcher wishes to use departmental data and the risk or discomfort to participants is greater than low or the research involves vulnerable or disadvantaged individuals.

 Not for publication in a form that identifies any particular individual